akuzni2/spring-boot-kubernetes-helm-starter/README.md

 ### TODO
 1) Set up secrets example
 2) Set up a integration tests using Test Containers
-3) Add prometheus tags to deployment yaml
-4) Check template files for naming convention on 'demo-service' can it be injected in?
+3) Check template files for naming convention on 'demo-service' can it be injected in?
-5) Add embedded kafka tests
+4) Add embedded kafka tests
-6) Add some fun Emojis to this README :)
+5) Add some fun Emojis to this README :)
-7) Figure out running the docker/zookeepr and how we can connect them to this deployment?
+6) Figure out running the docker/zookeepr and how we can connect them to this deployment?
-8) Update the dev-tools kafka/zookeeper to latest version
+7) Update the dev-tools kafka/zookeeper to latest version
-9) Add circleci build process
+8) Add circleci build process